 Housing people seeking refugee protection in communities whilst they wait for a decision on their claim for asylum has been UK Government policy since 1999.

-As people seeking asylum do not have the right to work, they can apply for Home Office housing and support if they have no other means of supporting themselves.
-People have no choice over where or how they are housed and are given £47.39 a week in asylum support (£9.58 for those in full board accommodation).
+As people seeking asylum do not have the right to work, they can apply for Home Office housing and support if they are at risk of destitution.
+People have no choice over where or how they are housed and are locked into surviving in poverty with asylum support rates not even covering basic living costs.

 At the end of 2019, the accommodation estate was moved from one set of contracts to another.
 Clearsprings, Mears and Serco are contracted by the Home Office to provide housing for people seeking asylum, as part of a £4bn ten-year contract.
 Though promises of improvements were made, extreme mismanagement of this transition led to huge amounts of hardship.